adarqui/lnforum-ui-ghcjs-empty/README.md

 # lnforum-ui-ghcjs-empty

-A small remo to ensure the build environment is working.
+A small repo to ensure the build environment is working.